ognistik/macrowhisper/README.md

 ### Test Your Setup
 After granting accessibility permissions, test dictation in different apps.
 By default, Macrowhisper mimics Superwhisper's auto-paste behavior.

-*Note: If Superwhisper's recording window is not closing all the time, then the setting you have to adjust in your configuration is the `actionDelay`.*
+*Note: If Superwhisper's recording window is not closing all the time, the setting you have to adjust in your configuration is the `actionDelay`.*

 ---
 ## Key Commands